skip to main |

 I John 3: 21,22--"Beloved, if our heart condemn us not, then we have confidence

-G-d.
+toward G-d.
 And whatsoever we ask, we receive of Him, because we

 keep his commandments and do those things that are pleasing in His sight.